CelerCoin/MasterNode-Setup/README.md

 ### 3. Setting masternode config for local wallet

 Return to your wallet in your PC.
-Make sure that your transction to yourself has minimum 15 confirmations.
+Make sure that your transaction to yourself has minimum 15 confirmations.
 If so then
 - Go to **Tools** -> **Debug console**
-- In text run the following command
+- In text box paste the following command and press **Enter**

         masternode outputs

 - It should print something like that
     >{ **"419f1abe19ck9012c41ac58g1a2eb7e903lEw860e4280f6a383bce93519368Dde": "1"** }
-- The long string is **collateral_output_txid** of your payment and the number is **collateral_output_index**.
+- The long string is **collateral_output_txid** and the number is **collateral_output_index**.
 You will use them shortly.
 - Go to **Tools** -> **Open Masternode Configuration File**.
 It will open masternode.conf file.
 - At the end of file add you data in the next format:
     >**alias VPS_IP:13737 masternodeprivkey collateral_output_txid collateral_output_index**